Enhancing Environmental Enforcement with Near Real-Time Monitoring: Likelihood-Based Detection of Structural Expansion of Intensive Livestock Farms: Introduction

-Despite these successes and the availability of imagery, one of the most significant practical barriers lies in the trade-off between temporal cadence and spatial resolution.
-To date, imagery that is both available to policymakers and higher than 1m/pixel resolution rarely revisits the same location in the time required for regulatory monitoring.
-This can leave temporal gaps of months or years between rounds of imagery.
+Despite these successes and the availability of imagery, a practical barrier in its broader use for regulation stems from the trade-off between temporal and spatial resolution.
+To date, imagery that is both available to policymakers and at high resolution rarely revisits the same location in the time required for regulatory monitoring.
+The United States, for instance, has regularly acquired 1m/pixel resolution in the National Agriculture Imagery Program, but this data is only refreshed every few years.
 Methods that rely on such high spatial resolution imagery are thus ill-suited for augmenting regulatory capacity.
-Lower resolution imagery, however, is increasingly available at weekly, if not daily, cadence (see, e.g., Sentinel-2 Imagery).
-Such data could aid, for instance, in detecting zoning violations, building construction, and wetlands destruction, but requires a method for detecting changes in time series that is less resolution-dependent.
+Coarser resolution imagery, however, is increasingly available at weekly, if not daily, revisit times (see, e.g., Sentinel-2 Imagery).
+Such data could aid, for instance, in detecting zoning violations, building construction, and wetlands destruction, but requires a method for detecting changes in time series that align with the spatial and temporal resolution of what is more broadly available today.

-In this work we present a technique intended to address this important gap by statistically leveraging repeated observations of medium-resolution (3m/pixel), but high-cadence (weekly), imagery to augment environmental enforcement.
-The method builds on any given segmentation approach and requires only simple (and generalizable) assumptions about object permanency.
+In this work, we present a technique intended to address this important gap by statistically leveraging repeated observations of medium-resolution (3m/pixel), but high-cadence (weekly), imagery to augment environmental enforcement.\footnote{We acknowledge that describing 3m/pixel data as ``medium'' resolution is relative.
+We describe it as such because existing work in similar environmental settings (e.g., detecting CAFOs) has relied on imagery with at least 1m/pixel resolution.} The method builds on any given segmentation approach and requires only simple (and generalizable) assumptions about object permanency.

-To demonstrate the technique, we focus on the task of monitoring the capacity of Concentrated Animal Feeding Operations (CAFOs), which are known to be of serious environmental and health consequence (see Section~\ref{sec:cafos}).
+To demonstrate the technique, we focus on the task of monitoring the capacity of Concentrated Animal Feeding Operations (CAFOs), which can generate serious environmental and health consequences (see Section~\ref{sec:cafos}).
 We first train an image segmentation model to differentiate facilities from background, and then test for change points within a time series of satellite images.